 Honey and sugar mix

 If you don’t have bleach or iodine in your prep supplies, there is still a chance to make a homemade cure for wounds and all you need is honey and sugar.
 When it comes to powerful antiseptics that you can make at home, using a mix of honey and sugar on open wounds is probably the most ancient method of self-healing.
-The ancient Egyptians were the first to document this method and the healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.
+The ancient Egyptians were the first to document this process and the healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.

 People around the world have used honey and sugar to cleanse and heal traumatic wounds, in particular gunshots wounds and battle injuries where a loss of flesh lead to infections.